TLPcoder/templatizejs/README.md

 both browser and node usage.
 However templatejs is more useful for the node user at is lets you extend from the process object and vcap env variables.

-TemplateJS will supports YAML and will convert JSON and return a JSON object with the templates resolved.
+TemplateJS supports YAML and will convert JSON and return a JSON object with the templates resolved.

 ## FUTURE SUPPORT